Note

 OpenAPI supports specifying tags on each endpoint as a form of categorization.

-The following sample demonstrates how to set tags.
+The following sample demonstrates the different strategies for setting tags.

 OpenAPI supports an operationId on each endpoint as a unique identifier or name for the operation.

-In controller-based apps, the operationId can be set using the [EndpointName]
+In minimal APIs, the operationId can be set using either the [EndpointName]

-The following sample demonstrates how to set the operationId.
+The following sample demonstrates the different strategies for setting the operationId.

 [EndpointName("FromAttributes")]